Pascal676767/code_scbasset/README.md

 └── test
 ```

-# Source Folder
+# scBasset (source folder)

 ## Preprocessing Folder

-This folder contains a number of python scripts for pre-processing data in order to train the model.
+This folder contains a number of Python scripts for pre-processing data in order to train the model.
 Below you will find descriptions of each script:

 ### CAGE_preprocessing.py
 - **Description**: Converts an original CSV file (row: DNA position, column: sample), containing enhancer and promoter data, into a BED file listing the promoter or enhancer regions.
-Also generates an H5 file containing the count matrix and an other H5 file with the coutn matrx filtered (rate to defined).
+Also generates an H5 file containing the count matrix and another H5 file with the count matrix filtered (rate to be defined).
 - **Input**: CSV file (enhancer and promoter).
 - **Output**:
   - BED file of peaks.
   - H5 file (count matrix).
-  - H5 file (coutn matrix filtered).
+  - H5 file (count matrix filtered).

 ### Controle_shuffle.ipynb
 - **Description**: Randomly shuffles the values in the original CSV file to create a control.